MarieLynneBlock/MarieLynneBlock/README.md

 <p align="center">
    🚧 but first this 🚧
 </p>
-Most of the code you stumble upon here is just me monkeying around... 🐒 Please don't take any of it as a showcase of my professional super powers. 🙈🙊🙉
+Most of the code you stumble upon here is just me monkeying around... 🐒 My GitHub primarily reflects my experimentation with new technologies, hobby projects, and learning endeavors.
+Please view it as a glimpse into my exploration 🧪 rather than a testament to my professional abilities 🦸.

 <br>